vdelachaux/4DPop/README.md

 # Note
 If you encountered a bug or have a feature request, feel free to create an issue.
-However, it is highly appreciated if you <a href="https://github.com/milke/4DPop/issues">browse and search current issues</a> first.
+However, it is highly appreciated if you <a href="https://github.com/vdelachaux/4DPop/issues" target="_blank">browse and search current issues</a> first.
 Found the issue?
 Go on and join its discussion thread.
 Not found?
-Go on and <a href="https://github.com/milke/4DPop/issues/new">create one</a>.
+Go on and <a href="https://github.com/vdelachaux/4DPop/issues/new" target="_blank">create one</a>.